MSindhuPriya/letters_jane_austen/README.md

 An analysis of letters in Jane Austen's book Pride and Prejudice

 # Overall
-This study aims to find the occurrence of the letter "e" in Jane Austen's Pride and Prejudice.
+This study aims to find the occurrence of the letter 'e' in Jane Austen's Pride and Prejudice.
 We aim to use this knowledge to help understand linguistics and literature better.

+This repository consists of all the data we used and cleaned, along with the results obtained and all other components of our study.
+We conducted this work on R and used its packages.
+We also used outside references for the final paper.
+All external sources are cited in references.bib and all the work we did can be found in this repository.

 # Structure
 - `inputs/data`: consists of the raw and cleaned data used in this study.